This entry lists the most pressing and important environmental problems. The following terms and abbreviations are used throughout the entry:

 air pollution from road traffic, domestic heating (wood buring), power generation, and industry; water pollution; biodiversity protection

-deforestation; soil erosion; many of the surrounding coral reefs are dead or dying; effects of climate change and rising sea levels
+deforestation; soil erosion; many of the surrounding coral reefs are dead or dying, exhibiting the effects of climate change and rising sea levels

 water scarcity; contaminated water contributes to human health problems; improper waste disposal; deforestation; land degradation; overgrazing; soil erosion; desertification